vulcanize/purplechain/README.md

 - a Purplechain Cosmos SDK module
 - a Purplechain node binary
 - a docker image for purplechain nodes
+- a tmux script for running a network

 ## Dependencies
 ### Docker